hermantolentino/deploy-pi-kubernetes-cluster/README.md

   e.
 Configures network
   f.
 Configures k8s master and worker nodes and joins worker node(s) to master node.

-Checks:
+Checks on completion (on master node):
+1. If successful, you should be able to SSH into the k8s master node without a password from the setup machine.
+2. `kubectl get nodes` should show k8s cluster ready for use
-1. `kubectl cluster-info`: Provides info on running clusters
+3. `kubectl cluster-info` provides info on running clusters